randomvariable/cluster-api/docs/proposals/20191017-control-plane.md

 - If `ControlPlane.Spec.KubeadmConfigSpec` does not define external etcd (webhook):
   - `ControlPlane.Spec.Replicas` in [1, 3, 5, 7]
+  - Configuration of external etcd is determined by introspecting the provided `KubeadmConfigSpec`.
 - `ControlPlane.Spec.Version != ""` (openapi)
+- `ControlPlane.Spec.KubeadmConfigSpec` must be treated as immutable (via webhook)

 And the following defaulting: